 Buena Vista Ski Area: 25km

-Intermediate to advanced loops through woods.
+Mostly advanced loops through the woods.
 Family resort since 1949 with downhill skiing, snowboarding, tubing, sleigh rides, replica logging village, large lodge, kitchen and shops.
 MN Ski Pass required.

 C.V.
 Hobson Forest Trail: 7km